CHAPTER 200 Academic Affairs

 270.5.1 Privacy of On-Site Library Users

 The privacy of all users shall be respected in compliance with federal and state laws and professional standards.
-The Kennedy Library will not reveal the identities of individual users or reveal what information sources or services they consult.
-This policy applies to all resources regardless of their format or means of delivery as well as to all services offered by the Kennedy Library.
+The library will not reveal the identities of individual users or reveal what information sources or services they consult.
+This policy applies to all resources regardless of their format or means of delivery, as well as to all services offered by the library.

-In all cases, the Kennedy Library avoids creating unnecessary records, avoids retaining records not needed for the fulfillment of the mission of the library, and does not engage in practices that might place personal information on public view.
+In all cases, the library avoids creating unnecessary records, avoids retaining records not needed for the fulfillment of the mission of the library, and does not engage in practices that might place personal information in public view.

 270.5.2 Privacy of Online Library Users